yiisoft/yii2/docs/guide/runtime-routing.md

 $url = Url::to(['post/view', 'id' => 100]);
 ```

-Depending on the `urlManager` configuration, the created URL may look like one of the followings (or other format).
+Depending on the `urlManager` configuration, the created URL may look like one of the following (or other format).
 And if the created URL is requested later, it will still be parsed back into the original route and query parameter value.

 ```